Elon Musk agrees to pay $20 million and quit as Tesla chairman in deal with SEC

 Elon Musk agreed Saturday to step down as chairman of Tesla and pay a $20 million fine in a deal to settle charges brought this week by the Securities and Exchange Commission.

-Under the settlement, which requires court approval, Musk will be allowed to say as CEO but must leave his role as chairman of the board within 45 days.
+Under the settlement, which requires court approval, Musk will be allowed to stay as CEO but must leave his role as chairman of the board within 45 days.
 He cannot seek reelection for three years, according to court filings.

 He accepted the deal with the SEC "without admitting or denying the allegations of the complaint," according to a court document.

-The SEC alleged on Thursday that Musk misled investors when he tweeted on August 7 that he had secured funding to take Tesla private at $420 a share, causing Tesla's stock to soar.
+The announcement from the SEC comes two days after the agency filed a lawsuit against Musk, claiming he misled investors.
+The suit centers on tweets Musk sent on August 7 in which he said he had secured funding to take Tesla private at $420 a share, causing the company's stock to soar.
 He had not secured the funding, the SEC said.

 Separately, Tesla agreed Saturday to pay $20 million to settle claims it failed to adequately police Musk's tweet.